-• An appointment for a visa interview at a U.S. embassy or consulate abroad may be required.
+- An appointment for a visa interview at a U.S. embassy or consulate abroad is required for F/J visas.
+As of Sept 2, 2025 interview waivers are no longer available for those visa categories.

 F-1 and J-1 Visas